terraform-ibm-modules/terraform-ibm-cis/modules/dns/README.md

-# Module CIS DNS
+# CIS DNS Module

 This module is used to create and manage CIS DNS Records.

 **Note:**

-1. For SRV record, you need to provide record name two times as shown in the below example.
+1. For SRV record, you need to provide record name repeatedly as shown in the below example.

     ```
     {